-The Nissan Quest's cabin features an elegantly sweeping dashboard that smoothly blends into the door panels.
-The center stack's controls are logically grouped within easy reach of the driver.
-Even on the upper trim levels, the task of operating the various climate, navigation and entertainment systems proves simple and intuitive.
-Interior materials are above average in the lower trims, while the leather-appointed cabins in the SL and LE create a luxurious and serene environment.
-Even the CD player/radio features a classy aesthetic, with a simple faceplate and chrome-banded volume and tuning knobs.
+The latest Nissan Quest adopted a more conservative design inside and out last year.
+Interior controls are logically grouped on the center stack within easy reach of the driver.
+Even when it's loaded with options, operating the various climate, navigation and entertainment systems is simple and intuitive.
+Interior materials are above average in the lower trim levels, while the leather-appointed cabins in the SL and LE foster a luxurious and serene environment.
+Even the CD player/radio is built to a classy aesthetic, with a simple faceplate and chrome-banded volume and tuning knobs.

-Unlike the Odyssey or Sienna, which can accommodate three passengers in the second row when fitted with a split bench seat, the Quest offers only two captain's chairs, separated by a removable center console.
-This makes the Quest a seven-seater.
-The second-row seats slide and recline, however, and are quite comfortable.
-Like the third row, they also fold forward and flat, making it easier to carry big and bulky items than in a Sienna or Odyssey, both of which require you to physically remove their second-row seats.
+Unlike the Odyssey or Sienna, which can accommodate three passengers in the second row, the Quest offers only two captain's chairs, separated by a removable center console.
+This effectively makes the Quest a seven-seater.
+The upshot is that the second-row seats slide and recline, and are quite comfortable.
+Like the third row, they also fold forward and flat in the floor.
+This makes it easier to carry longer items than in a Sienna and Odyssey, which require you to physically remove their second-row seats.

-The downside is that the Quest has considerably less cargo volume than the Odyssey and Sienna.
-Its taller floor limits it to 108 cubic feet of total cargo capacity, which is about 40 cubes shy of its rivals.
-The Quest's deep storage bin behind the third row also isn't as roomy, though its design still allows items to be stored there when that third row is folded down -- whereas competitors use that well to store their folded-down seats.
+The downside is that the Quest carries less than the Odyssey and Sienna; its 108 cubic feet of cargo capacity is about 40 cubes shy of its rivals due to its taller floor.
+The Quest's deep storage bin behind the third row also isn't as roomy, though its design doesn't preclude storing items in it when it comes time to lower the rear seats, unlike with the other vans.

-Ultimately, shoppers will have to decide whether the Quest's convenience and flexibility is worth the trade-off in maximum cargo space.
-Chrysler's Stow n' Go system offers a compromise: Its second and third rows are more difficult to lower than the Quest's, but they leave more cargo room after disappearing into the floor.
+Ultimately shoppers will have to decide whether the convenience and flexibility of the Quest is worth the trade-off in cargo space, though a compromise could be found with Chrysler's Stow n Go system.
+While its second and third rows are more difficult to lower than the Quest's, they leave more room after disappearing into the floor.

-Standard safety features for all 2014 Nissan Quest models include antilock disc brakes, stability control, traction control, front-seat side airbags, full-length side curtain airbags and front-seat active head restraints.
-A rearview camera is standard on all but the base S trim level, though the LE is the only trim level with the top-down camera system and blind-spot monitoring system.
+Standard safety features for all 2012 Nissan Quest models include antilock disc brakes, stability control, traction control, front-seat side airbags, full-length side curtain airbags and front-seat active head restraints.
+A rearview camera is standard on all but the base S trim level.

-In Insurance Institute for Highway Safety testing, the Quest earned the agency's top rating of "Good" in moderate-overlap frontal-offset and side-impact collisions, and a second-best rating of "Acceptable" for roof strength.
-Its seats/head restraints earned a "Good" rating for whiplash protection in rear impacts.
+In Insurance Institute for Highway Safety testing, the Quest earned the agency's top rating of "Good" in frontal-offset and side-impact collisions, and a second-best rating of "Acceptable" for rollover protection.

-In Edmunds brake testing, the Quest stopped from 60 mph in 125 feet -- slightly better than average for a minivan.
+In Edmunds brake testing, the Quest stopped from 60 mph in 134 feet -- a bit longer than average for a minivan.

 PERFORMANCE & HANDLING

-A 3.5-liter V6 engine making 260 horsepower and 240 pound-feet of torque powers the Nissan Quest.
-A continuously variable transmission (CVT) takes the place of a conventional automatic transmission on the Quest and sends power to the front wheels.
-In Edmunds testing, the Quest accelerated from zero to 60 mph in 8.3 seconds, comparable to the Honda Odyssey but slower than the Toyota Sienna.
-Fuel economy is also on par, with an EPA estimate of 21 mpg combined (19 mpg city/25 mpg highway).
+A 3.5-liter V6 powers the Nissan Quest with 260 horsepower and 240 pound-feet of torque.
+A continuously variable automatic transmission (CVT) sends power to the front wheels.
+In Edmunds testing, the Quest accelerated from zero to 60 mph in 8.3 seconds, comparable to the Honda Odyssey and Toyota Sienna.
+Fuel economy is also on par, with EPA estimates of 19 mpg city/24 mpg highway and 21 mpg combined.

-On nearly any road surface, the 2014 Nissan Quest silences wind and road noise, with ruts and bumps in the road ably absorbed by the compliant suspension.
-Overall ride quality is arguably the best of any current minivan.
-The steering is precise, but the effort level feels needlessly heavy at slow speeds.
-Even so, the steering gives the Quest an almost sporting feel around turns.
+On nearly any road surface, the 2012 Nissan Quest pleasantly silences wind and road noise, with ruts and bumps in the road ably absorbed by the compliant suspension.
+Steering is precise, but feels needlessly heavy at slow speeds.
+In concert with the suspension, the steering effort gives the Quest an almost sporting feel in the curves.

-The V6 delivers capable power, and we even prefer the van's smooth CVT over competitors' traditional multi-geared automatic transmissions in this application.
-Quick reactions from the engine and transmission make it easy and pleasant to execute passing maneuvers or climb steep grades.
-The latter scenario is really the only time you're aware of the engine's steady-state drone -- a result of the CVT holding the V6 at a specific rpm to provide the best compromise of performance and efficiency.
+Power from the V6 is certainly adequate, and we even prefer the smooth CVT over traditional stepped transmissions in this application.
+Quick reactions from the throttle and transmission make easy work of passing maneuvers and ascending grades, the latter scenario the only time the steady-state rpm drone of the CVT becomes evident.